-Typically, monitors are not tasked with enforcement but instead provide an extra layer of oversight, examining corporate compliance programs and reporting findings back to enforcement officials.
-With respect of disclosing fine contingencies, it is suggested to broaden the scope of the monitor as to include estimation and determination of the contingency and the required disclosure.
-Accordingly, it is suggested that once an investigation opens, the company will appoint a monitor that will make such determination.
-While monitors are typically appointed by the DOJ, and for the purpose of passive oversight, the proposal expands the use of monitor into active decision making.
+Typically, monitors are not tasked with enforcement but, instead, provide an extra layer of oversight, examining corporate compliance programs and reporting findings back to enforcement officials.
+With respect to disclosing fine contingencies, it is suggested broadening the scope of the monitor to include estimation and determination of the contingency and the required disclosure.
+Accordingly, it is suggested that once an investigation opens, the company should appoint an independent monitor to make such determination.
+While monitors are typically appointed by the DOJ, and for the purpose of passive oversight, the proposal expands the scope of monitors’ responsibility into active decision-making.

-It is further suggested that the monitor will be an independent external lawyer who will provide a mandatory assessment and disclosure services to the company in regards to fine contingencies.
-The monitor will have unlimited access to all corporate resources and documents, and thus unlike an auditor will not have to rely on firm insider’s for information regarding the contingency.
+It is further suggested that the monitor will be an independent external lawyer who will provide a mandatory assessment and disclosure services to the company regarding fine contingencies.
+The monitor will have unlimited access to all corporate resources and documents, and, thus, unlike an auditor, will not have to rely on a company’s discretion to obtain information regarding the contingency.

-Using a monitor—instead of company’s management and its auditor for the purpose of assessing and deciding fine contingencies disclosure—is expected to neutralize company’s strategic consideration and therefore result with a more accurate reporting of expected fines.
+Using a monitor—instead of company’s management or its auditor for the purpose of assessing and deciding fine contingencies disclosure—is expected to neutralize the company’s strategic consideration and therefore result with a more accurate reporting of expected fines.

 In addition, there are two advantages of having lawyers making the estimation instead of accountants.
-First, lawyers have the necessarily skill set for estimating the expected fine.
-The question regarding the expected fine is a legal question.
-Lawyers are equipped with the necessary skills for weighting the evidence and inferring from past cases the probability and the size of the fine.
-Inference from past cases requires to analyze the relevancy of past cases to the present case.
-Such analysis is in the heart of the legal profession and accountants do not seem to poses the capabilities for mastering it.
+First, lawyers have the necessary skill set for estimating the expected fine.
+To the extent that the expected fine is a legal question, lawyers have the necessary skills to weigh the evidence in the federal investigation, analyze relevant past cases, and infer from them the probability and size of the fine, quintessential legal skills that accountants are unlikely to possess.

-Furthermore, we have noted above that one of the sources of underreporting may be rooted in the fact that accountants do not receive the full information regarding the investigation, due to the fact that the confidentiality of the information is not protected.
-By transferring the estimation role to lawyers, the confidentiality of the information may be covered by attorney-client privileges, and thus reinforcing the flow of information to the estimating party.
+Furthermore, we have noted above that one reason for underreporting may be due to accountants not receiving full information regarding the investigation because the confidentiality of the information is not protected.
+By transferring the estimation role to lawyers, the confidentiality of the information may be covered by attorney-client privileges, thus facilitating the exchange of information to the estimating party.

-Ideally, for the estimation to be as accurate as possible, it would be optimal if the estimator had skin in the game.
-That would make sure the estimator does his best to reach the true expectancy of the fine.
-Yet this may not be practical—almost no estimator would be willing to engage in such function that would expose them to personal liability.
-A more feasible suggestion is that the estimator would have to purchase insurance that would cover a portion of any difference between the estimation and the actual fine.
-Even though the estimator would not have a direct interest in making an accurate estimation, the insurance industry would monitor the accuracy of the auditors—if they are not accurate, they would have to pay a high premium in order to be covered, which would require such estimators to charge strikingly high prices which would push them out of the market.
-Yet in the case of monitors for specific type of decision, even without the emergence of an insurance market, it would be able to rely on a conventional reputational mechanism in order to maintain accurate estimations.
-Because the monitor is designated for a specific decision and is a repeating player in regards to this decision, a clear reputational signal can emerge, which will keep the monitor at bay in making accurate decisions.
+Ideally, for the estimation to be as accurate as possible, it would be optimal if the monitor had some level of personal liability” in the process—“skin in the game—to help ensure that the estimator did their utmost to reach an accurate estimation of the expected fine.
+However, this may not be practical, as it is unlikely that any monitor would be willing to expose themselves to personal liability.
+A more feasible suggestion is that the monitor would have to purchase insurance that would cover a portion of any difference between the estimation and the actual fine.
+Even though the monitor would not have a direct interest in making an accurate estimation, the insurance industry would also monitor the accuracy of the monitors—monitors with records of inaccuracy would be forced to pay high premiums.
+Such monitors would then need to charge excessively high prices that would push them out of the market.
+In contrast, monitors for specific types of decisions would be able to rely on a conventional reputational mechanism in order to maintain accurate estimations without relying on insurance.
+Because the monitor is appointed for a specific decision a clear reputational signal can emerge that will naturally impose constraints on the monitor to make accurate decisions.

+VI.
 Conclusion